 On the left side, click Site contents.
 Or, go to Settings and then Site contents.

 Create a new list, document library, subsite or app

 Click New at the top at the page to go to the familiar page where you can name and set up your new item.

 View and work with all of your content and subsites

-Select Contents to see the familiar view and interaction capabilities of all of the content on your site, including Documents, Site Assets, Pages, and more.
+On the site contents page, select Contents to see the familiar view and interaction capabilities of all of the content on your site, including Documents, Site Assets, Pages, and more.

 Select Subsites to see the subsites and number of views for each, and to interact with them by clicking on the subsite you want to work with.
-Click the ellipses (…) to go to the Site Contents page for that subsite.
+Click the ellipses (…) to go to the site contents page for that subsite.

 If you are an administrator and want to change the default experience to classic for your users, follow these steps:

 Next to SharePoint Lists and Libraries experience, select either Classic experience or New experience (auto-detect).